uijzah/dedicated-server-comparison/README.md

 - **1–10 day low-cost trial** — available on essentially every configuration, starting at $5/day.
 No credit card auto-charge, no obligation to continue.
 This is the single best way to validate a server against your actual workload before committing.

 GTHost also periodically offers coupon codes through affiliate channels — commonly including 10% off for multiple monthly purchases and 30% off the first month on dedicated servers in the US and Canada.
 These rotate, so the most reliable move is to 👉 [check current GTHost promotions directly](https://bit.ly/GthOst) when you're ready to lease.

----

-## **Final Checklist Before You Pull the Trigger**

-If you've read this far, you're probably close to a decision.
-Run through this list before you commit:

-- [ ] I've defined my workload, peak traffic, and latency targets in writing.
-- [ ] I've matched my user base to a provider with data centers in the right regions.
-- [ ] I've compared at least 3 providers on actual specs (CPU model, RAM, storage type, bandwidth tier) at my price point — not on marketing copy.
-- [ ] I've confirmed the bandwidth is unmetered at the port speed I need.
-- [ ] I've verified the setup time claim is real (look for "5–15 minutes," not "up to 72 hours").
-- [ ] I've identified whether I need managed or unmanaged, and picked accordingly.
-- [ ] I've planned for backups and monitoring from day one — not "later."
-- [ ] I'm starting with monthly billing, not annual, until I've validated the server under real load.
-- [ ] I'm going to run a trial first, even if it costs $5–$7/day, because that's the cheapest insurance in hosting.

-If you can check all of those, you're ready to lease a dedicated server — and you're going to be one of the people writing the positive reviews instead of the forum complaints.

-When you're ready to look at real-time inventory, full specs, and current pricing across 21 locations, you can 👉 [browse all available GTHost dedicated server configurations here](https://bit.ly/GthOst) and run a low-cost trial on any configuration that fits your workload.

-Leasing a dedicated server isn't complicated once you know what to look for.
-The hard part isn't the technology — it's filtering out the providers who sell marketing and finding the ones who sell actual servers.
-GTHost's combination of transparent specs, real instant provisioning, unmetered bandwidth, a meaningful SLA, and a genuinely useful trial system puts it squarely in the second category.
-Whether it ends up being your final choice or just the benchmark you compare others against, it's a useful data point — and the trial means finding out costs less than a coffee.